 The AMD chip inside the X13 can do everything an Intel Core i7 equivalent can, like render video, edit photos, and fire through various applications at once.
-And though it's not billed as a gaming laptop with its integrated graphics card, you can load your favorite MMO and play in between answering emails.
+And though its integrated graphics card means it can't compete with the best gaming laptops when it comes to playing games, you can load your favorite MMO and play in between answering emails.

 As you'll see in our Lenovo ThinkPad X13 review, this laptop is a semi-customizable, somewhat rugged business-focused machine.
 You can choose from three tiers of AMD Ryzen chips and several different memory and storage options, starting under $1200.
 If you're looking for a work laptop that can handle the load, you might find yourself a deal here.

 Lenovo ThinkPad X13 review review: Price and configurations

 The Lenovo ThinkPad X13 with AMD Ryzen architecture is available in several configurations.
 You can choose between either of the three major third-generation processors, starting with the entry-level Ryzen 3 PRO 4450U starting at $683 (currently at a big discount from its $1,140 MSRP).